tu-delft-library/il-master-thesis-guide/book/4c-synthesise.md

 # 4c.
 Synthesise

 ## Introduction
 You have read and summarized your articles.
-Now it is up to you to decide: Why are they important?
-Why should you include them in your research?
+You have found relevant information linking to your information search questions.
+Now it is up to you to decide: what information is relevant for my research, what information is helping me to answer my questions?
+And what will the answer be?
 To help you do this, a synthesis is an important tool.

 'Synthesis’ means 'the putting together of parts or elements to form a whole'.
-When synthesing you take relevant ides from the sources you read and summarised, and combine these ideas with existing knowledge to create new knowledge, connected to your information search questions (Tilburg University).
+When synthesing you take relevant ideas from the sources you read and summarised, and combine these ideas with existing knowledge to create new knowledge, connected to your information search questions (Tilburg University).

 ### Summarising vs synthesising

 <iframe src="https://tudelft.h5p.com/content/1292972769003746627/embed" aria-label="Synthesis vs Summary" width="1088" height="637" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

 While close reading, notetaking and summarising typically deal with one resource at a time, synthesis is about linking information from different resources to create a new, (_your!_) coherent understanding of a topic.
 The key question in a synthesis is often: how do the resources you found and read relate to one another, in your interpretation and what variety of answers have you found for your information search questions?

 Watch the video below to learn more about the process of synthesising: